-TCC offers Limited License Legal Technician (LLLT) Core Curriculum required by the Washington State Bar Association (WSBA).
+TCC offers the Limited License Legal Technician (LLLT) Core Curriculum required by the Washington State Bar Association (WSBA).
 The LLLT license allows holders to provide limited legal advice in family law.
-The state Supreme Court endorsed the license on Sept.
+The Washington State Supreme Court endorsed the license on Sept.
 1, 2012, making Washington the first state that authorizes this profession.

 This rule authorizes non-attorneys who meet certain educational requirements to advise and assist clients in approved practice areas of law.
-Applicants for licensure as a LLLT must meet certain education requirements, in addition to taking exams and completing 3,000 substantive-law work hours under the supervision of an attorney.
+Upon completion of the core curriculum at TCC, applicants may submit transcripts to the WSBA for admission to the next step of the education requirement - the practice area curriculum.
+Applicants for licensure as a LLLT must also meet certain education requirements, in addition to taking exams and completing 3,000 substantive-law work hours under the supervision of an attorney.